How Alcohol Can Increase Kidney Failure Risk

 Drinking pattern and chronic kidney disease risk table

 Population studies do not show one simple alcohol-and-CKD rule.
-A 2019 meta-analysis reported a 1.04 times CKD risk among drinkers compared with non-drinkers, a small and statistically non-significant average effect source.
+A 2019 meta-analysis reported a 1.04 times CKD risk among drinkers compared with non-drinkers, a small and statistically non-significant average effect the NIH.

 Drinking pattern Kidney risk pattern Practical note